Funding Opportunities for Aspiring and Current Law Students

 Scholarships for California Law Students

 These scholarships are generally opened to students enrolled (or who will enroll) at an ABA-accredited law school in California or in specific parts of California.
 Many are offered by bar associations, legal foundations, and advocacy groups working to diversify the legal field.
+Be sure to review the eligibility requirements.

 Bay Area Underserved Law Student Scholarship Program